jandem/website/_posts/2015-11-25-making-this-a-real-binding-in-spidermonkey.markdown

 * In the function prologue, we get the this-argument, box it if needed (with a new op, JSOP_FUNCTIONTHIS) and store it in `.this`,
 * Then we simply use that variable each time `this` is used.

-Arrow functions and eval frames no longer have their own this-slot, they simply reference the `.this` variable of the outer function.
+Arrow functions and eval frames no longer have their own this-slot, they just reference the `.this` variable of the outer function.
 For instance, consider the function below:

 ```js
 function f() {